python/devguide/developer-workflow/development-cycle.rst

 <maintbranch>`, and :ref:`security mode <secbranch>` Python releases are
 granted Administrator privileges on the repository.
-Once a release branch has entered :ref:`end-of-life <eolbranch>`, the Release Manager for that branch creates a tag from the branch and deletes the branch.
+Once a release branch has entered :ref:`end-of-life <eolbranch>`, the Release Manager for that branch creates a final tag and deletes the branch.
 After this, they are removed as an Administrator.

 Multi-Factor Authentication must be enabled by the user in order to retain